 Osteopathic Treatment for SPD

-Firstly, I want to see the pelvis functioning as well as it can with the increased load of pregnancy.
+Firstly, we want to see the pelvis functioning as well as it can with the increased load of pregnancy.
 This can be achieved by gentle manual techniques to ensure the joints are functioning and the muscles are not pulling at the pelvis in a way that might increase pain.
 Secondly, exercises to improve stability may also be prescribed.

 Although it is good to stay active, certain activities should be avoided where possible.
 These include pushing a heavy shopping trolley, lifting and twisting, and vacuuming.
 Standing (on one or both legs), or sitting for long periods should also be avoided.
 Some strategies to help with the pain include sitting to put on pants, taking stairs one at a time or taking the lift instead.
 Keeping knees together when getting out of a car and keeping a pillow between the legs in bed can also help.